Clint-WooliesX/calculatorProject/README.md

 ## Data validation
 - I will limit maximum number of digits that can be entered
+- I will limit maximum result of equation digits to fit display
 - values calculated that exceed the screen space for output will return an error
 - decimals will be rounded to fit the whole number first + 1 decimal place and further decimal places if possible.